 - Mineral Hot Tubs: It is better to use non-chlorine shock with mineral systems to keep the levels of chlorine very low.

 Irrespective of the type of sanitizer being used in the hot tub, you must ensure that the alkalinity and pH of the hot tub water are balanced.
 This is important for the sanitizer to work efficiently.
+You can actually over shock your hot tub and please wait before using the water again.
+Always test after any chemical treatment.

 The optimal alkalinity level of the hot tub water is between 100 to 150 ppm.
-Total alkalinity (TA) level lower than this level will cause corrosion, while if it is higher, then the water will turn cloudy.
+Total alkalinity (TA) lower than this level will cause corrosion, while if it is higher, then the water will turn cloudy.

 The TA level of your hot tub water must be adjusted first before balancing the pH level as the alkalinity acts as a buffer and prevents the pH level from changing drastically.